 Bread Beauty Supply

 Bread Beauty Supply is simplifying natural hair care routines with genius sets and products that will make wash days a breeze.
-Founder Maeve Heim created a line of “essentials” for women with any and all types of hair, whether it’s chemically-treated, natural, or somewhere in between.
+Founder Maeve Heim created a line of “essentials” for women with any and all types of hair — chemically-treated, natural, or somewhere in between.

 OUI the People

-OUI the People addresses some of the most frustrating shaving issues— ingrowns, razor burn, and dry skin to name a few—by making soothing, sensitive skin-friendly body products.
+OUI the People addresses some of the most frustrating shaving issues — ingrown hair, razor burn, and dry skin to name a few — by making soothing, sensitive skin-friendly body products.
 Their sensitive set is the perfect product duo for anyone who’s ready to retire her drugstore razors.

 EADEM is a skin care brand that loves, celebrates, and caters to melanin.
-The brand launched in May and in just a few weeks, their Milk Marvel Dark Spot Serum sold out.
-If you suffer from hyperpigmentation, or just have a stubborn dark spot or two, grab this serum when its back in stock...and quick.
+The brand launched in 2021 and in just a few weeks, their Milk Marvel Dark Spot Serum sold out.
+If you suffer from hyperpigmentation, or just have a stubborn dark spot or two, this serum is made for you.

 Lavender Clouds & Poetry

-These dreamy fragrances connect nature and beauty with a collection of scents that have been meticulously formulated and packaged.
-Lavender Clouds & Poetry will have you smelling wonderful, all while supporting the Cultural Connections Institute— a program that facilitates both language and cultural learning for immigrants.
+These dreamy fragrances connect nature and beauty scents that have been meticulously formulated.
+Lavender Clouds & Poetry will have you smelling wonderful, all while supporting the Cultural Connections Institute — a program that facilitates both language and cultural learning for immigrants.

 This article was originally published on